pearlescence-m/exoplanet-app/README.md

 High Priority:

+- Interactive filtering of planets on the main page
+- Adding distances from Earth on the main page
-- Adding more planet information on the planetary system page
+- Adding more of the planet information on the planetary system page
-- Fixing the size/orbit ratio for smaller planets
-- Interactive filtering on the main page
+- Displaying all the planets of one system on the same page

 Stretch goals:

-- Changing planet sphere colors and materials
+- Setting shader colors randomly or according to luminocity

 ## License